Explore the list of questions in the menu to the left. Here you can troubleshoot solutions to commonly asked questions.

 Step1: Locate the Control Panel by typing in 'Control Panel' in the Start Menu, search bar.

-Some metrics appear in a different order in my data between participants
+Sometimes metrics can appear in a different order between participants.

 Explanation:

-The most common occurance of this issue is found in Questionnaire metrics.
+The most common occurrence of this issue is found in Questionnaire metrics.

 Solution: